Kaleidoscopes

 A handmade wooden kaleidoscope built around a triangular mirror arrangement.
 Named for Ernst Haeckel, the 19th-century biologist who catalogued the geometric forms of microscopic organisms — radiolaria, diatoms, jellyfish — and revealed that nature's deepest structures are kaleidoscopic.

-The scope is housed in a solid oak case with a brass handle.
+The scope is housed in an oak case with a brass handle.
 Looking through the triangular viewport, objects and light sources explode into crystalline symmetries.
 The effect is immediate and physical — your brain can't help but try to parse the pattern, even knowing it's generated by three flat mirrors.

 Interested in this work?